Jahia/jcrestapi/README.md

         <for each version>
             <escaped version name> : <version representation>,
         </for each version>
-        "links" : {
+        "_links" : {
-            "self" : "<URI identifying the resource associated with the parent's node versions resource>" }
+            "self" : { "href" : "<URI identifying the resource associated with the parent's node versions resource>" }
+        }
     },
     // other node elements...